joe-purramid/the_purramid_0_1/app/src/main/specifications/review_session_decisions.md

     - Preferences stored are simple key-value pairs that don't require queries or complex relationships.
 	- SharedPreferences with JSON serialization is appropriate

+- **Reviewed**: 10 July 2025
+- **Architecture**: Icon background color fill 808080
+- **Key Decisions**:
+  - This is a placeholder solution used in all app intents
+    - A final solution will be decided on once Probabilities is correct
+	- Leave the 808080 color fill as is for now.

+- **Reviewed**: 15 July 2025
+- **Architecture**: Persistence of coin position in free-form mode
+- **Key Decisions**:
+  - The position of coins moved by users should persist across restarts
+    - Store coin position in preferences along with other persisted values